Virtual Support Terms and Conditions

 GROUP GUIDELINES INCLUDE BUT ARE NOT LIMITED TO:

-Sharing – Feeling heard and validated is essential for this group meeting to be healthy.
-We invite you to share as much as you want yet, be mindful that we have only a bit over an hour, and others may like to share as well.
-And, when you do share, do so from your own perspective and grief experience.
+Sharing—Feeling heard and validated is essential for this group meeting to be healthy.
+We invite you to share as much as you want but be mindful that we have only a bit over an hour, and others may like to share as well.
+When you share, do so from your perspective and grief experience.

-The “I Pass” Rule – Many people find support in just listening to others or might need time to become comfortable sharing.
-We want to allow this flexibility so people with all types of personalities and comfort levels might participate in the group.
-So should you prefer not to participate when invited, simply say, “I pass.”
+The “I Pass” Rule—Many people find support in listening to others or might need time to become comfortable sharing.
+We want to allow this flexibility so people with all personalities and comfort levels might participate in the group.
+So, if you prefer not to participate when invited, simply say, “I pass.”

-Silence – We recognize that, at times, there may be moments of silence.
+Silence—We recognize that there may be moments of silence at times.
 It can sometimes feel uncomfortable, but we are going to allow it.
-We find that it might take a moment to sit with a thought before giving a response.
+We find that it might take a moment to sit with a thought before responding.

-Confidentiality – Although we join from different places, we have learned that it’s a small world.
+Confidentiality—Although we join from different places, we have learned it’s a small world.
 So, confidentiality is essential.
-We, as facilitators, always hold what’s said in the group in confidence.
-We ask that you do too.
+We, as facilitators, always keep what’s said in the group confidential.
+We ask that you do the same.

 There is one exception.
-We, as facilitators, must break the confidentiality rule: If you express the intention to self-harm or to harm or be harmed by another person, we will do everything we can to get you help and ensure your safety and the safety of others.
-To do this, we must break confidentiality.
+We, as facilitators, must break the confidentiality rule: If you express the intention to self-harm or to harm or be harmed by another person, we will do everything we can to help you and ensure your safety and the safety of others.

-Connections – And last, we recognize that some might find strong connections to others during these groups.
+Connections—Last, we recognize that some might find strong connections to others during these groups.
 To help foster that, a group chat will be created to include all participants from this group.
-Should you not want to be included in that chat, use the chatbox and send me a private message letting me know not to include you, and we will respect that.
+Should you not want to be included in that chat, use the chatbox and send me a private message telling me not to include you, and we will respect that.